raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     ...
 ```

-As written, `concatenate` does **not** provide a correct enumeration over the integers, because we can name an integer, `-1`, that will not appear after a finite number of outputs.
+As written, `concatenate` does **not** provide a correct enumeration over the integers, because we can name an integer, `-1`, that will not appear after a finite number of values yielded.
 We can prove that, and the way we prove it helps get into the correct mindset for dealing with infinite enumerations:

-Let's assume that `-1` does appear after a finite number of outputs.
-If we can show this leads to a contradiction, then we will know that our assumption is wrong, and that `-1` does not appear after a finite number of outputs.
+Let's assume that `-1` does appear after a finite number of values yielded.
+If we can show this leads to a contradiction, then we will know that our assumption is wrong, and that `-1` does not appear after a finite number of vales yielded.

 We'll start by zipping `notAllIntegers` with the natural numbers: